fabian-beck/biblines/README.txt

-Pre-final version of a biblines.
-26.08 - last update.
+Final version of a biblines.
+14.09 - last update.

 I. INTERACTION:
 1. When you hower on some keywors (in bold) - it eigher highlites (with yellow) smth on (both) sparkline and timeline, or shows overlaying bars on a big timeline.